Jayyebacon/VBA-challenge/README.md

 # VBA-challenge
-This repository store the files for the assignment: screenshots and VBA script
+This repository stores the files for the assignment: screenshots and VBA script

+This code was put together using various online forums, web pages, and YouTube videos